Your feeds. Your inbox. No algorithm.

 No sign-up, ever.

 No email, no password, no "sign in with Google."
-Open the app and start reading.
-Sync is account-free too: a four-word passphrase, not a login.
+Sync uses a passphrase, not a login.

 PrivacyFree